GoSmarter Glossary

 Scrap

 Material that’s left over after cutting and is too short to use.
 Also called “waste” or “drops.”
+Minimising scrap is a core function of cutting optimisation.

 Scrap Rate

 The percentage of material that becomes waste when cutting.
 Lower is better.
-Formula: (waste ÷ total length) × 100.
+Formula: (waste รท total length) ร 100.

 Sidebar